haifenghuang/magpie/README.md

 ### Array

-In monkey, you could use [] to initialize an empty array:
+In magpie, you could use [] to initialize an empty array:

 ```swift
 emptyArr = []